MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/import-tool/pixyz-studio.md

 4. Select **Execute**.

 > [!NOTE]
-> If you have determined that your asset requires multiple pieces, hide the overlapping pieces by using the **Hidden Removal** command to prevent creating holes in adjacent pieces.
+> If you have determined that your asset requires multiple pieces, hide the overlapping pieces before using the **Hidden Removal** command to prevent creating holes in adjacent pieces.

 ### Decimate to Quality command